Poppy species in the Czech Republic

 Blue poppies have a wide range of uses.
 The seeds are mainly used in the food industry, where the ground poppy seeds are used not only in sweet pastries (poppy seed cakes, poppy seed buns, etc.) but also in confectionery.
 Moreover, thanks to their interesting texture and positive effects on the human body, poppy seeds are also becoming a popular ingredient in fruit and vegetable salads, soups and hummus.

 In addition to the food industry, to which AGRA Group has been supplying its Czech ground poppy for several years, blue poppy is also used as a food supplement and natural medicine.
-As blue poppy seeds contain a large amount of alkaloids which have sedative, analgesic and antitussive effects, it is recommended to use poppy in the treatment of insomnia, various pains and coughs.
-This is also why the blue poppy is a symbol of sleep and dreams.
+However, there are other varieties for these purposes that are not grown on a large scale in the Czech Republic.
+Food poppy is bred so that its seeds have a reduced content of alkaloids, which have sedative, analgesic and antitussive effects.

 White poppy